 Orders made online and over the phone will automatically be sent a receipt to the email entered with the billing information.
 Otherwise you may contact Vivace Productions for payment receipt requests

 Students may register with a minimum $50 deposit.
 A student submitting a registration form is NOT considered registered until the deposit is received OR a Purchase Order number is provided if the school is covering the student’s cost.

 The total balance is due before the start of the workshops.
 Students MAY bring a check when they check-in but it is preferred if the balance is paid before that date.

 When Is The Last Day To Register?

 Students must register for the overnight workshops at least 2 weeks prior to the workshop’s start date.
-Registrations may be accepted after this date dependant on space available.
-A late registration fee is assessed to any registration accepted after this 2 week deadline.
+Registrations may be accepted after this date dependent on space available.
+A late registration fee of $20 is assessed to any registration accepted after this 2 week deadline.

 Students may register on the day of the workshop for the single day Leadership Training programs.
 Groups or members of groups not pre-registered at least a day in advance for these events are not eligible for the group discount available.

 When Do I Need To Arrive?